Jason Doucette / Xona.com

 EXTRACURRICULAR ACTIVITIES

-• Member of Defining Bodies.
+• Member of the YMCA.

 • Was involved in intramural basketball at Y.C.M.H.S., the College of Geographic Sciences, and Acadia University.